SWIMMING POOL ACCIDENTS

 Near drowning accidents

-Whenever a person begins to drown, that is, their lungs begin to fill with water, the person is at risk of brain damage due to the lack of oxygen flow to the body and brain, even if the drowning is fatal.
+Whenever a person begins to drown, that is, their lungs start to fill with water, and the person is at risk of brain damage due to the lack of oxygen flow to the body and brain, even if the drowning is fatal.

 Near-drowning occurs when a person's airway is blocked by water, preventing oxygen from entering the body.